AltidSec/meta-sulka-distro/README.md

 1. Generate a password for the service user that can be used to log in.
     ```
-    openssl passwd -6 <SECRET_PASSWORD>
+    mkpasswd -m yescrypt -s -R 8 <SECRET_PASSWORD>
     ```

 1. Add the password to `kas-sulka-configuration.yml`.
-Escape the three dollar signs in hash with `\`:
+Escape the four dollar signs in hash with `\`:
     ```
     SULKA_SERVICEUSER_PASSWORD = "<HASH_FROM_PREVIOUS COMMAND>"
     ```